 You can become dependent on these medications.
 Misuse of any drug can lead to dependence.
 Stimulant drugs, when used incorrectly, can have negative effects: Addiction, paranoia, anxiety, irregular heartbeat, headaches, and even hallucinations are possible side effects.
 Opioid painkillers are also highly addictive and, when taken in high doses, slow your breathing down and can result in passing out.
 Mixing medications is dangerous.
 Mixing Adderall with over-the-counter medications, like cold medications containing decongestants, is risky.
 Equally dangerous is mixing pain medications or tranquilizers with alcohol.

+Tobacco from cigarettes, e-cigarettes or other vaping devices is highly addictive and has negative impacts on the brain and body.
 The following is what we know about tobacco and smoking: